lawrips/marimo/readme.md

 The following shows how to connect to marimo when auth is enabled (sample is also available [here](https://github.com/lawrips/marimo/blob/master/samples/client.js)):

 ## <a name="reporters"></a>Reporters
 Marimo uses a similar reporting model to Mocha.
-The default reporter is ‘basic’.
+The default reporter is 'basic'.
 Custom reporters can be created by contributing to the marimo git repo.

 Included reporters will be added regularly.
 Currently supported reporters include:
 * basic